venicegeo/pz-docs/documents/devguide/14-pz-servicecontroller.md

 To external users who are merely interacting with Services by executing them, these different types are entirely transparent.
 The differences only lie in the underlying execution of that Service.

-For detailed explanations on any of these Service Types, please see the [Users Guide on Services](/userguide/5-userservices).
+For detailed explanations on any of these Service Types, please see the <a target="_blank" href="/userguide/#user_services">Users Guide on Services</a>.

 The first type is the *standard* type of Service registration.
 To specify this type, no additional parameters must be added to the registration payload - it is the default type.
 This will register a URL endpoint (and a method) that will be called whenever the user executes the Service through the Gateway.
 ServiceController will contact the service directly with the specified parameters and then store the result that is returned from the Service.
 This is the most simple form of execution.